After Winning The World Series, Red Sox Fans In Dodger Stadium Celebrating By Chanting ‘Yankees Suck’

 — WCVB-TV Boston (@WCVB) October 29, 2018

-After the Yankees won Game 2, their star outfielder Aaron Judge trolled the Red Sox by blasting the song “New York, New York” on a boombox as he walked past the Red Sox clubhouse.
+After the Yankees won Game 2, their star outfielder, Aaron Judge, trolled the Red Sox by blasting the song “New York, New York” on a boombox as he walked past the Red Sox clubhouse.
 The Yankees would not win another game that series.

 Here’s Aaron Judge walking past the Red Sox clubhouse on his way to the bus.
 Note the music selection on his boom box pic.twitter.com/0vHGBxRoP3